ansys/pymapdl/doc/source/user_guide/post.rst

      MORE (YES,NO OR CONTINUOUS)=

-However, using an instance of ``Mapdl``, you can instead request the nodal displacement with:
+However, using an instance of :class:`Mapdl
+<ansys.mapdl.core.mapdl._MapdlCore>`, you can instead request the
+nodal displacement with:

 .. code:: python